 Sunday School & Small Groups

-Mount Pisgah offers a variety of Sunday School classes for adults which meet on Sunday mornings at 9:45am & 11:00am and in the homes of group leaders.
+Mount Pisgah offers a variety of Sunday School classes for adults which meet on Sunday mornings from 9:30 to 10:30 am and in the homes of group leaders.
 To connect with a demographic that suits your current life circumstance, email our church office to be introduced to the leaders of our groups.

 The walk to Emmaus is an experience of Christian spiritual renewal and formation that begins with a three-day short course in Christianity.
 It is an opportunity to meet Jesus Christ in a new way as God’s grace and love is revealed to you through other believers.